tropycal/tropycal/docs/index.rst

 Latest Version
 ==============

-The latest version of Tropycal as of 11 December 2022 is v0.6.1.
+The latest version of Tropycal as of TBD 2023 is v1.0.
 This documentation is valid for the latest version of Tropycal.

 Indices and tables
 ==================